California Disney characters unionize decades after their Florida peers. Hollywood plays a role - ExBulletin

 Many artists feel that if they do not give their full availability, we will not be present in the shows and that will impact other jobs that we need to live in this region, said Elefante, who lives in Santa Ana, California.

-Earlier this month, California artists and the union that organizes them, Actors Equity Association, said they had filed a petition for union recognition.
+Earlier this month, California performers and the union that organizes them, Actors Equity Association, said they had filed a petition for union recognition.

-It's a different time and a different union doing the organizing this time around, so the California character and parade performers will likely avoid some of the bad blood that Disney artists in Florida experienced with their union, the International Brotherhood of Teamsters.
+It's a different time and a different union doing the organizing this time around, so the California characters and parade performers will likely avoid some of the disagreements that Disney performers in Florida experienced with their union, the International Brotherhood of Teamsters.

 It's been a rocky marriage spanning four decades in Florida between the entertainers who brought magic to the Magic Kingdom and the Teamsters, a union historically formed for transportation and warehouse workers who had deep ties to organized crime until the end of the 1980s.